mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ## Undo committed local changes

-When you commit to your local repository (`git commit`), the version control system records your changes.
+When you commit to your local repository (`git commit`), Git records your changes.
 Because you did not push to a remote repository yet, your changes are not public (or shared with other developers).
 At this point, you can undo your changes.